Alan Taylor Zehnder

 Zehnder is a member of the American Society of Mechanical Engineers, and the Society for Experimental Mechanics.

-My current research focuses on the fracture of nanoscale systems, nonlinear dynamics of nanomechanical oscillators and damage tolerance of polymer matrix composite materials.
+Zehnder's research focuses on the fracture of nanoscale systems, nonlinear dynamics of nanomechanical oscillators, damage tolerance of polymer matrix composite materials and wind energy.

 Nanoscale structures can have strengths close to the theoretical strength of the material.
-Although this strength degrades after extended exposure to air, we found that by coating surfaces with a self-assembled monolayer high strengths are maintained.
-Research is underway to fully explore the effects of surfaces on the strength of nano-scale systems.
+In such structures the only "defect" is often roughness or oxidation on the surface.
+Research is underway to fully explore the effects of surfaces on the strength of nano-scale systems and to design tactics for improving strength.

 Composite laminate sandwich panels are well known for their high specific strength and stiffness.
-However a concern is low energy impacts that may compromise strength.
+However a concern is that low energy impact may compromise strength.
 An integrated experimental and numerical study is underway to provide design guidelines and predictive models for assessing the damage resistance and tolerance of sandwich structures.
-Working with colleagues in MAE and CEE I am beginning to work on structures and materials research with applications to utility scale wind energy systems.

 I have a broad range of teaching interests in undergraduate mechanics, and engineering mathematics.
 At the graduate level I teach solid mechanics, fracture mechanics and experimental mechanics.